User Documentation

 Please try reinstalling update package that you are trying to apply.
 If the problem still persists, please contact with VirtualMetric support.
 We recommend that you always have a proper backup of your VirtualMetric Database before update.

-Please read Backup Database to learn how to backup your VirtualMetric Database.
+Please read to learn how to backup your VirtualMetric Database.

 Backup Database